aminomancer/uc.css.js/README.md

 #### [Tab Animation Workaround](/JS/tabAnimation.uc.js):

-✨ A tiny script to clean up transitions/animations on Firefox tabs' close buttons, favicons, etc. Required for duskFox.
-See the file description for more details.
+✨ A tiny script required for duskFox.
+This doesn't have any visible effects, it's just a background support piece required to make the CSS theme work correctly.
+It cleans up transitions/animations on Firefox tabs.
+The first part involves making sure pinned tabs will be placed correctly.
+Without this script, we couldn't smoothly animate the width transition when pinning/unpinning tabs, because it would interfere with calculating the placement of tabs.
+The second part involves making sure that certain tab animations don't begin until the paint immediately after tabs are created/moved.
+Otherwise, they would start and stop within less than 1 frame.

 #### [Tab Loading Spinner Animation](/JS/tabLoadingSpinner.uc.js):